Pound Bend Tunnel: History

 In 1884 the idea of using the tunnel to generate electricity was proposed, and in 1888 a company was formed for that purpose.
 The Melbourne Water Power Co. aimed to supply power to all of Melbourne from the scheme, but the venture did not proceed.
-The idea arose again in the 1920s, this time to supply the Warrandyte community, which was not able to fund the provision of power through the State Electricity Commission of Victoria (SEC).
+The idea arose again in the 1920s, this time to supply the Warrandyte community, which was not able to fund the provision of power through the State Electricity Commission of Victoria.

 The nearby diversion channel at The Island was cut for a similar purpose in 1859.
 There are similar tunnels on the upper Yarra River at Big Peninsula and Little Peninsula between Warburton and McMahons Creek, and on other Victorian rivers.

-The site persists in local memory and legend as the site of various deadly accidents.
-Due to the rivers strong currents and the tunnel often trapping fallen branches creating a hazard to be caught on, as well as frequent flooding causing the tunnel to fill with water, it has become a dangerous and often fatal place to swim or fall into, with deaths occurring at the site in November 2004 and January 2023 to name a few.
+The site persists in local memory and legend as one of various deadly accidents.
+Due to the river's strong currents and the tunnel often trapping fallen branches creating a hazard, as well as frequent flooding causing the tunnel to fill with water, it has become a dangerous and often fatal place to swim or fall into, with a death occurring at the site in November 2004.

 The site is listed on the Victorian Heritage Register and is included in a Heritage Overlay.